eissafaheem/instantly-video-calling-app/README.md

 # instantly-video-calling-app
-WebRTC peer to peer connection video calling app for instant video meetings developed using React and ExpressJS.
+WebRTC based peer to peer connection video calling app for instant video meetings developed using React and ExpressJS.

 ## Landing Page
 There is an option to either create or join an existing meeting.